Northern Lights Express

-The proposed service's trains would mostly follow the same route as Amtrak's former North Star, except that it would originate in Minneapolis rather than neighboring Saint Paul, and it is planned to stop at a suburban Twin Cities station (probably constructed at Metro Transit's Foley Boulevard bus station).
-The proposed route follows part of the Northstar commuter rail route which opened in 2009, and would contain the entirety of the proposed Bethel Corridor commuter route, although that service is not expected to be operational by the time recent estimates of when NLX might open.
+The proposed service's trains would mostly follow the same route as Amtrak's former North Star, except originating in Minneapolis rather than Saint Paul, and would stop at a suburban station, Foley Boulevard.
+The proposed line follows part of Amtrak's Empire Builder and Metro Transit's Northstar Line.

 History

 The Northern Lights Express would be the first passenger rail service to Duluth since 1986, when Amtrak discontinued the 50 mph North Star.
-Alternatives analysis and a corridor assessment report were complete as of summer 2010.
+Alternatives analysis and a corridor assessment report were complete as of mid-2010.
 The line had initially been projected to open as early as 2012, though more recent sources had stated 2013 or 2014 as start dates.
-As of 2010, the project was entering either an 18-month Environmental Impact Statement (EIS) process or a shorter Environmental Assessment (EA) review, but it was unclear which path was to be taken.
+As of 2010, the project was entering either an 18-month environmental impact statement (EIS) process or a shorter environmental assessment (EA) review, but it was unclear which path was to be taken.
 The shorter EA process was strongly advocated by former Rep. James Oberstar, former chairman of the U.S. House Transportation Committee, who represented northern Minnesota.

+In 1999, a Twin Cities commuter rail network was designated, overlaying was the tier two Bethel Corridor, running from a downtown Minneapolis station along the former North Star corridor to Cambridge.
+Another tier two commuter route, the Rush Line, would have connected Hinckley to downtown Saint Paul.
+In late 2009, Target Field Station was established as the new downtown Minneapolis train station with the first commuter service, the Northstar Line, mostly following the existing Empire Builder to Big Lake.
+A station at the expansive Foley Boulevard park & ride is considered an infill project for the Northstar Line.

 Discussion about the Northern Lights Express dates back at least a decade.
 A preliminary feasibility study was conducted around the year 2000, followed by a comprehensive feasibility study in 2006–2007.
 A joint powers board was established in 2007 consisting of the regional rail authorities for counties along the corridor along with representatives from Minneapolis, Duluth, and the Mille Lacs Band of Ojibwe.
 The name was given to the line in March 2008 by a vote of the corridor's stakeholders.

-A feasibility study was completed in late 2007 which evaluated service at speeds of 79 mph, 110 mph, and 125 mph, and service of 8 round trips per day at 110 mph was recommended.
-The 79 mph option was discarded because it wouldn't attract enough riders to cover operating costs.
+A feasibility study was completed in late 2007 which evaluated service at speeds of 79 mph, 110 mph, and 125 mph, and service of eight round trips per day at 110 mph was recommended.
+The 79 mph option was discarded because it would not attract enough riders to cover operating costs.
 NLX supporters hope to receive funds from the Federal Railroad Administration which requires new train projects to show they will operate at a surplus each year, unlike the Federal Transit Administration that funded the Hiawatha and Northstar lines in the Twin Cities.
 Trains would also operate at a surplus at 125 mph, but higher capital costs and only a modest reduction in travel time made that option look less attractive.
 The study used the diesel-powered Talgo XXI as a reference, which has poor acceleration above 110 mph.